 Because terminal complement inhibition raises risk for meningococcal infection, vaccination is addressed per the label before or at start of therapy, with education on early warning symptoms.
 If a dose is missed or therapy is paused, clinicians use label-based plans to reestablish coverage.

-This isn’t a “stack” or a cycle.
+This isn't a "stack" or a cycle.
 It is a targeted immunotherapy added to stable, guideline-based myasthenia regimens when appropriate.
-Wondering what tradeoffs come with that precision?

 Safety, Side Effects, and Who Should Skip It